Getting pregnant Trying to conceive Signs of pregnancy

 Nausea and vomiting

-Two other common (and admittedly less pleasant) early signs of pregnancy are nausea and vomiting.
-One study found that 87.8% of women experienced these symptoms, so if you find yourself feeling queasy and physically sick, take comfort in knowing you’re not alone.
-You might have both symptoms at the same time, or only experience one.
+Two other common (and admittedly less pleasant) early signs of pregnancy are nausea and vomiting, or pregnancy sickness.
+One study found that around 70% to 85% of women experienced these symptoms, so if you find yourself feeling queasy or are physically sick, take comfort in knowing you’re not alone.
+You might have both symptoms at the same time or only experience one.
 “Some people only feel nauseous, and some people vomit constantly,” says Dr. Celestine.

 These signs of early pregnancy are most likely to appear after a missed period.
-“Nausea and vomiting are most commonly experienced at around seven to eight weeks,” she adds.
+“Nausea and vomiting are most commonly experienced at around 7 to 8 weeks,” she adds.

 Food aversion and cravings

 Do you find yourself horrified at the thought of eating your usual lunchtime sandwich while also feeling a sudden and inexplicable craving for something you’ve never liked to eat before?
-Or perhaps it’s a strange new combination of foods that’s suddenly weirdly appealing.
+Or perhaps it’s a strange new combination of foods that’s suddenly weirdly appealing?
 These are also common early signs of pregnancy to look out for.
-In the early days of pregnancy, around three weeks after conception, 54% of women experience food aversions, meaning you might have a more sensitive sense of smell or experience an aversion to certain food and drink
+In the early days of pregnancy, around 3 weeks after conception, 54% of women experience food aversions.
+This means you might have a more sensitive sense of smell or have strong negative reactions to certain foods and drinks, even if they are things you usually enjoy.

-You could also crave new foods that you wouldn’t usually eat — something that happens to 61% of women.
-Wondering if anyone else has experienced your immense and insatiable pregnancy craving for pickles?
+You could also have pregnancy cravings for new foods that you wouldn’t usually eat — something that happens to 61% of women.
+Are you wondering if anyone else has experienced your immense and insatiable pregnancy craving for pickles?
 You can find out about the nine most common pregnancy food cravings here.

 Breast tenderness

-You might also be able to spot the very early signs of pregnancy through how your breasts feel.
-According to one study, 76.2% of women experienced breast pain or tenderness in the first trimester.
-Breast tenderness can occur from a few days to one to two weeks after conception and is caused by the change in hormones in your body that occur during a pregnancy.
+You might also be able to spot the very early signs of pregnancy by how your breasts feel.
+According to one study, 76.2% of women experienced breast pain or tenderness in the 1st trimester.
+Breast tenderness can occur from a few days to 1 to 2 weeks after conception and is caused by the change in hormones in your body that occur during a pregnancy.

-This might be an early sign of pregnancy before a missed period, as you can experience it as early on in your pregnancy as one or two weeks after conception.
+This might be an early sign of pregnancy before a missed period, as you can experience it as early on in your pregnancy as 1 or 2 weeks after conception.
 “It’s different for everyone, and some people don’t get it all,” says Dr. Celestine.
 “It’s caused by an increase in both estrogen and progesterone in pregnancy.”

 Spotting